FlashSystems/just-config/README.md

 # Config Library for Rust

 Just-config is a configuration library for rust.
-It strives for the old Unix matra "Do one thing and to it well".
+It strives for the old Unix mantra "Do one thing and to it well".
 It's just build to read configuration values from different sources and fuse them into an easy to handle configuration source.
-It primary purpose is to be used by a configuration class and populate the different, typed configuration values.
+Its primary purpose is to be used by a configuration class and populate the different, typed configuration values.

 Out of the box it features the following configuration sources: